lreyzin/website/_pages/FAQ.md

 more than programming and calculus to start working with me -- this is beyond the experience of most high school students.
-I would consider working with a high school student who has exceptional preparation (at least linear algebra, discrete math, and algorithms), but I would unfortunately have to turn down most students, even those who are very bright and well-prepared.
+I would consider working with a high school student who has exceptional preparation (at least linear algebra, discrete math, and algorithms), but in practice I end up turning down the vast majority of students, even those who are very bright and well-prepared.
 <br>